pipefox/fvtt-simple-dice-roller-deluxe/README.md

   * Fate/Fudge dice
   * Coin flips

-Note that if any "Hidden Rolls" toggles are selected in the Dice Roller table, they supersede/override the default chat window hidden toggles!<br>
+Note that if any "Hidden Rolls" toggles are selected in the Dice Roller table, they supersede/override the default chat window hidden toggles!
 If they are NOT enabled, then the default chat window hidden toggles work as normal. :)

 ## Installation Instructions